Nikolay-Ts/AudioMan/README.md

 4. Chilling by the campfire
 5. Stuck in traffic

-AudioMan Also allows the user to upload their own `track`, give it a unique name and bring it to life with its own `track cover`.
+AudioMan also allows the user to upload their own `track`, give it a unique name and bring it to life with its own `track cover`.

 <p align="center">
   <img src="./app/src/main/assets/library.jpg" alt="dog-play" width="150"/>
 </p>

-User by swiping and long pressing users can edit their track or delete and remove it from the library if they no longer feel the vibe.
+By swiping and long pressing users can edit their track or delete and remove it from the library if they no longer feel the vibe.
 <p align="center">
   <img src="./app/src/main/assets/delete-track.jpg" alt="dog-play" width="150"/>
   <img src="./app/src/main/assets/edit-track.jpg" alt="dog-pause" width="150"/>